Our virtual issues on key thematic areas in the Journal of Animal Ecology.

 Edited by Ken Wilson

 During its 82 year history, Journal of Animal Ecology has published many key papers on the ecology of animals in Africa.
-In this Virtual Issue on African animal ecology, we highlight a number of recent papers from the region, many of which take advantage of these unique protected areas, including the Kruger National Park in South Africa; the Masai Mara National Reserve in Kenya; and the Serengeti, Gombe Stream and Tarangire National Parks in Tanzania.
+In this VI, we highlight a number of papers from the region, many of which take advantage of these unique protected areas, including the Kruger National Park in South Africa; the Masai Mara National Reserve in Kenya; and the Serengeti, Gombe Stream and Tarangire National Parks in Tanzania.
 The aim is to showcase the major contribution to animal ecology of studies conducted in this vast and extraordinarily diverse continent.

 The British Ecological Society and INTECOL are holding the 11th International Congress of Ecology in London as part of the society's centenary celebrations.
 The papers below are from a selection of keynote and plenary speakers, and represent one of the key themes of INTECOL – international collaboration.
 These papers all demonstrate international collaboration across multiple countries, in some cases as many as six or seven different countries.
 Together, they highlight the importance of international co-operation as the scope of ecology, and ecologists, grows wider.